erythana/EveSquadron/index.markdown

 ## Future Improvements

-Here is the [Roadmap](./roadmap.markdown) for this tool.
 If you have any feature requests or suggestions for improvements, please don't hesitate to reach out!<br />
-You can send an in-game mail to *Christian Gaterau* with your feedback or create an issue on Github.

 As of release 0.5, two capsuleers already proposed features:<br />
 * Whitelisting pilots